 KIT and SPLIT days

 When on child-related leave, the employee may return for KIT or SPLIT days.
 Employee contributions should be taken on the pay received for a KIT or SPLIT day at the rate appropriate for that pay period.
-If the pay is more than A P P, then actual pay received should be included in P P.
+If the pay is more than A P P, then actual pay received should be included in pensionable pay.

 Example 18: KIT and SPLIT days